GreeceOfficial Name: Hellenic Republic

 All regular consular services for U.S. citizens, including passports, notarials, and reports of birth and death abroad, are provided at the U.S. Embassy in Athens.
 There are limited periodic appointment opportunities throughout the year in Thessaloniki for routine consular services.
 Please check the U.S. Embassy in Athens’ website periodically for information on the next consular outreach trip to the U.S. Consulate General in Thessaloniki.

-Greece is a developed and stable democracy with a modern economy.
-Tourist facilities are widely available.
+Greece is a developed and stable democracy, but is currently experiencing banking disruptions that could affect various sectors of the economy suddenly.
+Tourist facilities are widely available, but visitors may consider purchasing trip insurance and traveling with tickets that allow flexibility for changes.
 Read the Department of State’s Fact Sheet for additional information on U.S.- Greece relations.

 Entry, Exit & Visa Requirements